gregcartwright/dissertation/notes.md

 ## Reply to ethics panel

+I would like to answer point number 2 first:

-+ Clarify objective 2
+### Clarify objective 2

 Existing objective 2:
 "Examine the relationship between frailty and other patient factors and whether advance care planning is undertaken."

-This should be rewritten:
+To aid clarity this should be rewritten:
 "Examine the relationship between frailty and aother patient factors (age, gender and presenting complaint) and whether advance care planning is undertaken during the community hospital in-patient stay."

-This means to examine the relationship between frailty and whether advance care planning happens during the community hospital stay.
+My intention here is to examine the relationship between frailty and whether advance care planning happens during the community hospital stay.
 There may be other factors that influence whether advance care planning happens which may include the age of the patient, their gender and what their intial presenting complaint was.
 I will therefore collect all this data for each patient so that I can analyse what might influence advance care planning.
-As I am investigating what happens to patients during their stay in a community hospital, I will exclude patients who have a pre-existing ACP when they are admitted to the community hospital.
+As I am investigating what happens to patients during their stay in a community hospital, if a patient has a pre-existing ACP when they are admitted to the community hospital, this will be recorded in the data collection tool.

+I would now like to answer points 1 and 3.

-+ Clarify data analyisys plan
+### Clarify data analyisys plan

-For objective 1: *** Sort this out ***

-I will categorise frailty by grouping CFS as follows:
+I will categorise frailty by grouping CFS:
 + mild frailty CFS 1 to 5
 + moderate frailty: CFS 6
 + Severe frailty: CFS 7 to 9

-The data will initially be presented graphically.
-These graphs will aim to illustrate any relationship between advance care planning any factors that might have an influence on it: frailty, age, gender and initial presenting complaint.

-The distribution of the study population will be presented graphically.

-I think that to illustrate the distribution of participants by individual CFS score, a histogram will be useful.

-To illustrate the distribution by category of frailty, by gender and by presenting complaint, pie charts will be used.

-A histogram will be useful to show the distribution of participants by age group.
 Ages will be grouped as follows:
 + less than 50
 + 50 to 65
 + 65 to 70